-Government Ethics Officials Raise Red Flags On Scott Pruitt
+Government Ethics Officials Raise Red Flags On EPA Chief Scott Pruitt

 After the 2006 election, for example, the last time the GOP had control of both chambers of Congress, Republicans lost the House and Senate.
 The spiraling Iraq civil war was the principal reason, but ethics scandals played a not-insignificant role, too.

-As the Washington Post noted the day after Election Day 2006:
+As The Washington Post noted the day after Election Day 2006:

 "Exit polling indicated that this theme resonated strongly with voters, who told a consortium of news media interviewers that they disapproved of the way Congress is handling its job (61 percent) and described 'corruption and scandals in government' as either very or extremely important factors in their vote (74 percent).